 The synthesis of chemical elements occurring at the very beginning of the Universe, a few minutes after the Big Bang 13.8 billion years ago, is called the “primordial nucleosynthesis”.
-Calculations and observations, in particular measurements of the abundances of chemical elements on old stars, more than 12 billion years old, show that the Universe at its birth was composed mainly of hydrogen atoms (whose nucleus contains 1 proton) and helium (whose nucleus contains 2 protons and two neutrons).
+Calculations and observations, in particular measurements of the abundances of chemical elements on old stars, more than 12 billion years old, show that the Universe at its birth was composed mainly of hydrogen atoms (whose nuclei contain 1 proton) and helium (whose nucleus contains 2 protons and two neutrons).
 There was approximately 75 wt% hydrogen and 25% helium.
 This agreement between theory and observation constitutes one of the proofs in favor of the Big Bang model.
 So there were no other chemical elements, no oxygen for example, just hydrogen, helium and some traces of very light chemical elements (lithium, beryllium).
 Today, research on primordial nucleosynthesis is focused on the enigma of lithium-7 abundance, see for example the work of the Nuclear Astrophysics Group of GANIL.

 Today there are more than 250 different kinds of atoms on Earth whose nuclei contains less than 92 protons and less than 146 neutrons.
 A second process of synthesis of chemical elements necessarily followed primordial nucleosynthesis.
 This process called “stellar nucleosynthesis” is in fact constantly at work throughout the Universe and is particularly responsible for the emergence of life in our solar system (4.6 billion years old “only”) thanks to the synthesis of chemical elements such as oxygen, carbon or even nitrogen.

 The reaction called “pp1” is the first fusion reaction.
 Two protons merge to form a deuterium nucleus which consists of a proton and a neutron.